hawyar/athena-query/README.md

 npm i athena-query
 ```

-> @aws-sdk/credential-providers and @aws-sdk/client-athena are required as peer dependencies, make sure you to install them as well.
+> @aws-sdk/credential-providers and @aws-sdk/client-athena are required as peer dependencies, make sure to install them as well.

 ```javascript